 History of Artistic Practice - A Brief Overview

 Currently: ISTA (International Schools Theatre Association) Artist and Creative Director of Curious Doings, Northern Ireland’s leading devised theatre company.

-2019: 'BFF' will be performed at The Montgomery, Sheffield as part of Anti Bullying Week 2019.
+2019: 'BFF' was performed at The Montgomery, Sheffield as part of Anti Bullying Week 2019.

 2019: Guest Tutor on the Devising Project for the Rose Bruford College of Theatre & Performance, Acting Foundation Course Belfast.